1and1/snmpman/README.md

 device types at once.
 The query configuration may contain policies on how to dynamically change the query responses.
 E.g. the response of an [ifInOctets](http://tools.cisco.com/Support/SNMP/do/BrowseOID.do?objectInput=ifInOctets&translate=Translate&submitValue=SUBMIT") may be incremented with each query to simulate traffic.
-Several variable modifiers are already in existance for different data types.
+Several variable modifiers are already in existence for different data types.

 Also checkout the `SNMPMAN` GitHub IO page [here](http://1and1.github.io/snmpman/)!